 - This recipe works well for picnics, lunch boxes, family gatherings, summer cookouts, and holiday meals.

 - Serve it with almost any chicken entree, like this Citrus Chicken, or as a make-ahead side dish to Taco Pie or Turkey Burgers.
+Or try it with Sausage Ravioli or Pan Seared Chicken.

 Frequently Asked Questions